Gap Year Days 281 – 289

 Laos is cheap.
 We were still in the land of meals with alcoholic drinks for $10-$15AUD – less if you stick purely to street food.
 Luang Prabang had a great mix of healthy cafes with vegan/vegetarian foods, western style coffee shops with delicious French-influenced pastries and traditoinal Lao food.

-Our hotel in Vientiane had great wifi, but everywhere else, from our hotel in Luang Prabang to cafes to airports, had bad at best wifi.
+Our hotel in Vientiane had great wifi, but everywhere else in Laos, from our hotel in Luang Prabang to cafes to airports, had bad at best wifi.
 Sometimes it worked, sometimes it didn’t, but it was always slow.

 We used the public buses in Vientiane, but it was difficult to find information about them beforehand.
 We basically just turned up at the bus station then read the signs – which actually were really helpful – and asked around to find the buses.
-Some people were really helpful with great English, others no so much, but we got there in the end.
+Some people in Laos were really helpful with great English, others not so much, but we got there in the end.

 S Park Design Hotel